nex3/nex3.github.io/source/blog/194-history-of-sass.md

 just a different syntax for HTML (or more accurately, for ERB, since it did include the ability to inject Ruby code), Sass was going to be just a different syntax for CSS.
-The first draft didn't even have variables, although by the time it was actually released[^3] we had added them (at the time called "constants").
+The first draft didn't even have variables, although by the time it was actually released[^3] we had added them (at the time called "constants"[^constants]).
 Hampton drafted some examples of how the language would look and wrote [a quick prototype], which I ended up [totally refactoring] shortly thereafter.
 As for Haml, I did most of the coding work for Sass.

 [a quick prototype]: https://github.com/sass/ruby-sass/commit/fa5048ba405619273e474a50400c7243fbff54fe
 [totally refactoring]: https://github.com/sass/ruby-sass/commit/015a1b191d06cf418b519e33d98f86970e0512ac